railsware/newrelic_platform_plugins/README.md

 ## Support

-Please use Github issue for support.
+Please use Github issues for support.